odino/odino.github.com/source/_posts/2015-02-20-on-monoliths-service-oriented-architectures-and-microservices.markdown

 it runs pretty well and keeps complexity quite
 low: the **problems tend to come when the architecture needs to scale up feature-wise**;
-modules are extensively dependent on other modules, the code becomes hard to refactor as it involves touching the whole monolith (think, for example, of doing an extensive refactoring on the `HttpRequest` class, which would kind of impact every single request to every single functionality of the architecture).
+modules are extensively dependent to each other, the code becomes hard to refactor as it involves touching the whole monolith (think, for example, of doing an extensive refactoring on the `HttpRequest` class, which would impact every single request to every single functionality of the architecture).